-Applications for new buildings or alterations to existing properties that use designs or features to achieve high levels of energy efficiency and/or a sustainable use of resources will be supported (for example through their orientation, use of materials or by employing onsite renewable energy generation).
+Applications for new buildings or alterations to existing properties that use designs or features to achieve high levels of energy efficiency, resilience to rising temperatures and/or a sustainable use of resources will be supported (for example through their orientation, use of materials or by employing on-site renewable energy generation).
 Where roof-mounted solar panels are proposed and are not subject to permitted development rights, they should be sited and designed so as to minimise the effect on the external appearance of the building.

 The North Hertfordshire Local Plan contains several policies to secure sustainable forms of development - in particular policy D1 (sustainable design).
-Policy G3 in the Neighbourhood Plan supplements this, to ensure that specific support is given to proposals that aim to be highly energy efficient and/or minimise the environmental impact of their construction.
+Policy G3 in the Neighbourhood Plan supplements this, to ensure that specific support is given to proposals that aim to be highly energy efficient, will provide a comfortable living environment as temperatures rise and/or which minimise the environmental impact of their construction.